Edward S. Hope: Naval service

 Lieutenant Hope at Manana Barracks, Hawaii.

 In 1942 Dr. Hope was married with a new doctoral degree and a job at Howard University, a wife and one or two children.
 At 40 years old he was over the draft age.
 Nevertheless he registered with his local draft board on February 12.
-Two years later he was sworn in to the Civil Engineer Corps of the US Navy in as a Lieutenant (the equivalent of an army captain), making him the highest-ranking Black officer in the navy.
+Two years later he was sworn in to the Civil Engineer Corps of the US Navy as a Lieutenant (the equivalent of an army captain), making him the highest-ranking Black officer in the navy.

 He trained at Camp Endicott in Davisville, Rhode Island as part of the Seabees.
 Hope was assigned to the Manana Barracks at Pearl Harbor, Hawaii, as public works officer.
 Manana Barracks primarily housed Black sailors who served as stevedores on the navy docks, although both Black and White sailors were assigned to Lieutenant Hope in the public works division.

 In December 1945 Hope flew to Okinawa where he was the first Black naval officer to serve as a member of a general court-martial board.
 This trip was his first opportunity to see places that had only recently been forward battle areas.
 In January 1946 Lieutenant Hope was transferred from Manana Barracks to the newly-opened Navy Pacific University.
 He was offered a promotion and reunification with his family in Hawaii if he would stay in the navy for at least another six months.
 He accepted the offer and soon became Director of Instruction at the university.
 His family joined him and he was promoted to lieutenant commander, making him the highest-ranking Black man in the history of the navy up to that time.
 During these months Mrs. Hope inspired the sailors there to collectively donate just over $500 to the United Negro College Fund in Washington DC.
 However the navy closed the university within a year and Lieutenant Commander Hope was reassigned as assistant public works officer at Pearl Harbor.
 He eventually returned to the continental U.S. with his family as part of leaving the navy and returning to civilian life.